docQodly/docs/docs/studio/pageLoaders/events/overview.md

 ### Qodly Source events

 Besides events triggered by end-user actions, events can also be automated to respond when qodlysources undergo changes.
-The primary event for qodlysources is the `On Change` event.
+Qodly Sources support two distinct events: the `On Change` event and the `On Init` event.

+#### On Init

+The `On Init` event is triggered when the Qodly Source is instantiated by the renderer.
+It provides an opportunity to set up an initial value for the Qodly Source.
+Actions or function calls bound to the `On Init` event should focus solely on initializing that specific Qodly Source.

+#### On Change

-When the `On Change` event is linked to a qodlysource, it will trigger in the following scenarios:
+When the `On Change` event is linked to a Qodly Source, it will trigger in the following scenarios:

 |Trigger|Description|
 |---|---|